lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    {{I-D.ounsworth-cfrg-kem-combiners}}, also see {{sect-8.8}} for further discussion.

    The request message is of any type.
-The generalInfo field contains a InfoTypeAndValue element of type id-it-HpkeCiphertext and the value is of type HpkeCiphertext containing OIDs of the used KEM and KDF functions and the ciphertext enc2.
+The generalInfo field contains a InfoTypeAndValue element of type id-it-KemCiphertext and the value is of type KemCiphertext containing OIDs of the used KEM and KDF algorithm and the ciphertext enc2.
-   The message has a MAC-based protection using the protectionAlg id-hpke-mac and the shared secret ss2.
+   The message has a MAC-based protection using the shared secret ss2.